Stuffed Mamba: Oversized States Lead to the Inability to Forget: Experiments

 \paragraph{Models}

-We experiment with seven model configurations with different state sizes to find the relationship between state capacity and size.
+We experiment with six model sizes to find the relationship between state capacity and size.
 For each of them, we perform an extensive search with training lengths up to 256K tokens.
-To save cost, we continue pre-train from three official checkpoints of Mamba-2 of size 130M, 370M, and 780M.
-They are all trained on 8K sequences.
-The other three model configurations (36M, 47M, and 85M) are trained from scratch.
-The detailed configurations are given in Appendix \ref{sec:model-configs}.
+To save cost, we continue pre-training from three official checkpoints of Mamba-2 (130M, 370M, and 780M).
+They were pre-trained with 8K sequences.
+The other model configurations (36M, 47M, and 85M) are trained from scratch.